marcolata/Antibody-data-collection/README.md

 # Antibody-data-collection
-This repository contains python code for web scraping multiple companies in order to obtain relevant antibody data (Aplications, recommended dilutions, molecular weight, reactivity, host/isotype))
+The Liver Diseases Lab at the Instituto Nacional de Medicina Genómica (INMEGEN) relies heavily on antibodies for key experimental techniques such as Western Blot (WB), Immunohistochemistry (IHC), and Immunofluorescence (IF).
+Proper preparation of these techniques requires accurate and up-to-date antibody data.
+This repository contains Python scripts for web scraping multiple supplier websites in order to retrieve relevant antibody information, including: applications, recommended dilutions, molecular weight, reactivity, and host/isotype.